Has any Lions squad headed to the southern hemisphere without representation from all four home nations?

 What’s the fewest players from a single nation selected for a British & Irish Lions tour?

-The good news for Jac Morgan, Dewi Lake, Tomos Williams, Dafydd Jenkins and other Welsh stars is that all four nations have been represented on every tour over the last six decades.
+All four home nations have been represented on every tour over the last six decades.

 There are also several instances of a country sending three players on tour: Ireland in 1977, and Scotland in 2001, 2005 and 2013.

-England and Wales have never had fewer than five players selected for a tour: England’s smallest contingents came in 1966 and 1977; Wales’ in 1993.
-However, given the side’s 17-match losing streak, there has to be a strong chance that the Welsh will break their national record this year.
+England have never had fewer than five players selected for a tour: their smallest contingents came in 1966 and 1977.

 The changing Lions fortunes of the home nations: 1966-present

-This graph shows the changing Lions fortunes of each of the home nations from 1966-2021.
+This graph shows the changing Lions fortunes of each of the home nations (by number of players on each tour) from 1966-2025.
 Scroll down to the end of the article for a full year-by-year breakdown.

 7 facts about British & Irish Lions squads

-- England have the highest average representation, with 11.1 players per tour, closely followed by Wales on 10.9 players per tour.
-Ireland have supplied 7.2 players per tour and Scotland 5.2 players per tour.
+- England have the highest average representation since 1966, with 11.9 players per tour, closely followed by Wales on 11.0 players per tour.
+Ireland have supplied 8.1 players per tour and Scotland 5.7 players per tour.

 - Ireland and Wales have the upper hand when it comes to Lions captains.
-Of the last 16 Lions tours, five have been skippered by Irishmen or Welshmen, respectively.
-English and Scottish players have led three apiece.
+Of the last 17 Lions tours (including 2025), five have been skippered by Irishmen or Welshmen, respectively.
+Following Maro Itoje’s appointment as British & Irish Lions captain for the 2025 tour, four tours will have been captained by Englishmen, while Scottish players have led three apiece.

 - The highest contingent from any single nation was the 20 English players Clive Woodward took to New Zealand in 2005.